The Great Wojo: Early life and amateur background

 Born to Richard and Elaine Wojciechowski in West Toledo, Ohio, Wojciechowski began weightlifting and strength training by the age of five.
 As a teenager, Wojciechowski became involved in amateur wrestling competing for Whitmer High School in Toledo, Ohio, where he won the Ohio State Heavyweight Championship in 1967 and 1968.

 He went to college and wrestled for the University of Toledo, later winning the NCAA Division I and All-American heavyweight championship in 1971; he was the runner-up in 1970 and 1972 (losing in 1972 to the 415-pound Chris Taylor).
 A protégé of Joe Scalzo and Dick Torio, he also became 4-time AAU champion in the heavyweight division winning the championship in 1970, 1971, 1974, and 1975.
-He also made the U.S. Olympic wrestling team in 1980, however he was unable to compete as the United States boycotted the 1980 Summer Olympics.
-In 1983, he published Takedown for heavyweights as part of the Wrestling Coaching Series and was later an alternate on the 1984 and 1988 U.S. Olympic wrestling teams.
+Wojciechowski would attempt to make an Olympic team from 1968 through 1980.
+In 1968 Wojciechowski placed second in the Greco Roman trials, being an alternate, Wojciechowski would do the same for both Freestyle and Greco Roman in both 1972 and 1976.
+In 1980 Wojceichowski finally made an Olympic team by defeating Pete Lee and Jeff Blatnick in the Greco Roman Olympic Trials.
+Wojciechowski would also defeat Jimmy Jackson in the qualifying rounds in Freestyle as well as a young Bruce Baumgartner once in an Olympic Trial qualifier in Cincinnati, Ohio (18-0) and two more times in the finals of the Freestyle Olympic trials in Brockport, New York (6-3) (8-4).
+Wojciechowski won the trials in both Freestyle and Greco Roman that year, being the last U.S. wrestler to do so.
+Wojciechowski was unable to compete at the Moscow Olympics, due to the U.S.'s boycott of the games that year.
+He published Takedown for heavyweights as part of the Wrestling Coaching Series.